subvertnormality/mosaic/README.md

 ![Pattern selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_pattern_select.png)

 Each channel can have a default scale.
 Or, apply a specific scale to certain steps on a channel using trig locks.
 Scales will persist until the next scale lock or the end of the pattern (you can turn this behaviour off in the params).
 To select a scale for your channel, simply press on the scale fader.
 To remove a scale and return to chromatic, simply press the currently lit scale.
+Use the third page on your norns to dial in a specific scale or chord to each scale slot.

+Each scale slot is unique to the current sequencer pattern.
+To change a scale for the selected scale slot across all sequencer patterns, hold K2 and confirm with K3.
+This saves you from having to manually edit a scale on every sequencer pattern in your song when you want to change the chord progression across all sections.

 ![Scale selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_scale_select.png)